Need emergency assistance?

 • 24/7 Student Wellbeing and Support Line provides crisis counselling 24 hours, 7 days a week, all year round: Call 1300 854 144 or Text 0488 884 145

-• Seek advice or report concerning behaviour (including sexual harm and gender-based violence) to Safer Community (anonymous reporting available).
+• Seek advice from or report concerning behaviour (including sexual harm and gender-based violence) to Safer Community (anonymous reporting available).

 View full list of student support services.